ratson/conflake/docs/guide/introduction.md

 This project introduces substantial amount of code to your project, and any bugs could prevent your configuration from building successfully.

+There is a performance overhead with extra runtime checks and module evaluations when compared to handcrafted imports.

 Running `nix flake update` without reviewing the changes and updating your code accordingly may disrupt your project.